Which place is cheaper, Tampa or Gainesville?

 Both Tampa and Gainesville are popular destinations to visit in the spring with plenty of activities.
 Also, many travelers come to Tampa for the beaches and the activities around the city.

 In April, Gainesville is generally around the same temperature as Tampa.
-Temperatures in Gainesville average around 69°F (20°C), and Tampa stays around 71°F (22°C).
+Daily temperatures in Gainesville average around 69°F (20°C), and Tampa fluctuates around 71°F (22°C).

 In April, Gainesville usually receives around the same amount of rain as Tampa.
 Gainesville gets 2 inches (50 mm) of rain, while Tampa receives 2.1 inches (53 mm) of rain each month for the spring.